Johannes von Welczeck: The Front populaire era and the Spanish Civil War

-As the former ambassador to Spain, Welczeck was regarded as the Spanish expert within the Auswärtiges Amt and warned Neurath against efforts to "reform" the Spanish Nationalists whom the Reich was backing in the civil war, stating that the Spanish generally disliked foreigners and would not accept the German advice to "reform".
+As the former ambassador to Spain, Welczeck was regarded as the Spanish expert within the Auswärtiges Amt and he warned Neurath against efforts to "reform" the Spanish Nationalists whom the Reich was backing in the civil war, stating that the Spanish generally disliked foreigners and would not accept the German advice to "reform".
 The Germans were frustrated by the slow path of the Spanish Nationalist Army; their inability to mobilise the economy of the areas of Spain and Spanish Morocco that they controlled and feuding within the Frente Nacional, but Welczeck advised accepting the Frente Nacional as it was.
-Welczeck also warned against the efforts to back the Falange, the Spanish fascist party within the Frente Nacional, warning that through the Falange was the Spanish party most closest ideologically to the NSDAP, it was also the weakest comportment of the Frente Nacional.
+Welczeck also warned against the efforts to back the Falange, the Spanish fascist party within the Frente Nacional, warning that though the Falange was the Spanish party most closest ideologically to the NSDAP, it was also the weakest comportment of the Frente Nacional.
 Welczeck's relations with Joachim von Ribbentrop, who became the German Foreign Minister on 4 February 1938 were not close.